mvolkmann/blog/src/bun.md

 }
 ```

+Depending on the JSX library used, calling `toString`
+on a variable set to a JSX value returns an HTML string.
+This works with the Hono framework.

 Bun supports "prop punning" which is a shorthand syntax
 for props that have the same name as an in-scope variable.
 For example, the following are equivalent